jaminNZx/ESP8266-WS28xx-Blynk/README.md

 # ESP8266-WS2811B-Blynk
-An Ardiuno sketch to connect an ESP (all varients) to WS28xx LED strips and control them using the Blynk mobile app.
+An Ardiuno sketch to connect an ESP8266 to WS28xx LED strips and control them using the Blynk mobile app.
+This small tutorial will help you build the controller which you can hook up to any number of LEDs you like. (max 2048 I think?)

 - - - -
 Official Blynk Community forum thread: http://community.blynk.cc/t/esp8266-fastled-blynk-smart-shelf-video/7333